Cruise Advice For the Best Palermo Port Experience

 Quick Dining Tips

-If you’re planning to eat near Palermo Port, a few local tips can make your experience much smoother.
+If you’re planning to eat near the port, a few local tips can make your experience much smoother.
 Knowing what to expect also helps you save time and avoid surprises.

 The Coperto:

 Most sit-down restaurants include a small “coperto,” or cover charge, usually around €2–€3 per person.
-This typically covers bread and table service, which makes it a standard part of dining in Palermo.
+This typically covers bread and table service, which makes it a standard part of dining.

 Stand and Eat: